theNewDynamic/aba-icc/_cases-events/chui-events-mathieu-ngudjolo-chui.md

 ---

-The Office of the Prosecutor issued a sealed arrest warrant for Ngudjolo on July 6, 2007, which was unsealed on October 10, 2007.
+Pre-Trial Chamber I issued a sealed arrest warrant for Ngudjolo on July 6, 2007, which was unsealed on October 10, 2007.
 Ngudjolo was arrested on 6 February 2008.
 Charges were confirmed against him on September 26, 2008.
 The Appeals Chamber confirmed Trial Chamber II's decision of December 18, 2012 acquitting Ngudjolo of charges of crimes against humanity on February 27, 2015.